sonos/dinghy/README.md

 ## Android setup

 You'll need the usual ANDROID_NDK_HOME, and `adb` somewhere in your path.
-Also your phone must have developer options enabled.
+Also, your phone must have developer options enabled.

 ## iOS simulator setup